SoK: Rowhammer on Commodity Operating Systems: Background and Related Works

-\mypara{DRAM Address Mapping} There are two DRAM address mappings.
-The first one is enforced by the MC that maps physical addresses to logical DRAM addresses.
-A {logical} DRAM address refers to a 3-tuple of (bank index, row index, column index), in which the bank index includes DIMM, channel, and rank.
-The second one is a DRAM internal mapping that primarily remaps logical DRAM addresses to physical DRAM addresses.
+\mypara{DRAM Address Mapping} {It consists of two main steps.} In the first {step}, the MC maps physical addresses to logical DRAM addresses. {A {logical} DRAM address refers to a 3-tuple of (bank index, row index, column index), in which the bank index includes DIMM, channel, and rank. }In the second {step}, DRAM internal mapping primarily remaps logical DRAM addresses to physical DRAM addresses.
 As such, logical rows that are adjacent to each other in the view of the MC are likely to be physically non-adjacent in DRAM.

-For the first mapping, it is available in AMD's architectural manuals while publicly undocumented in other major architecture vendors such as Intel.
-Although undocumented, the mapping has been reverse-engineered by previous works~\cite{pessl2016drama,xiao2016one,wang2020dramdig} through a timing side channel~\cite{moscibroda2007memory}, {that is}, accessing a pair of virtual addresses mapped to different rows of the same bank causes higher access latency than that of the addresses residing in different banks or in the same row of the same bank.
+For the mapping in the first step, it is publicly undocumented but has been reverse-engineered by previous works~\cite{pessl2016drama,xiao2016one,tatar2018defeating,wang2020dramdig} based on a timing side channel~\cite{moscibroda2007memory}.
+The remapping in the second step is also kept as confidential and reverse-engineered~\cite{tatar2018defeating,kim2020revisiting,cojocar2020we,orosa2021deeper}.

-The second remapping is {generally} implementation-specific and kept as confidential by DRAM manufacturers.
-As hammering a row causes most bit flips on its two physically-adjacent rows above and below, prior works~\cite{tatar2018defeating,kim2020revisiting,cojocar2020we,orosa2021deeper} have reverse-engineered the remapping scheme.
-Particularly, Cojocar et al.~\cite{cojocar2020we} experiment with multiple server-class DDR4 modules from three major DRAM manufacturers, results of which show that some logical rows do not map linearly to physical rows, and two {halves} of a logical row can be mapped to different physical rows.
-Kim et al.~\cite{kim2020revisiting} present that every two consecutive logical rows share the same physical row in their tested LPDDR4 modules.